Palak Muchhal

-Muchhal also performs as a playback singer for Bollywood films and other Indian film industries.
+Muchhal also performs as a playback singer for Hindi films and other Indian film industries.
 She has rendered her voice in Hindi films such as Ek Tha Tiger (2012), Aashiqui 2 (2013), Kick (2014) and Action Jackson (2014) Prem Ratan Dhan Payo (2015) M.S.
 Dhoni: The Untold Story (2016) Kaabil (2017), Baaghi 2 (2018) and Pal Pal Dil Ke Paas (2019).
-Her rendition of the song Kaun tujhe" from the film"M.S.
+Her rendition of the song "Kaun Tujhe" from the film"M.S.
 Dhoni: The Untold Story has earned her much praise from fans as well as prominent personalities in the music industry.
 On 6 November 2022, she married music composer Mithoon, with whom she had earlier worked on the soundtrack of Aashiqui 2.

 Background

 Palak Muchhal was born on 30 March 1992 into a Maheshwari Marwari family in Indore.
 Her mother, Amita Muchhal, is a homemaker and her father, Rajkumar Muchhal, works for a private firm.
 She has a younger brother, Palash Muchhal.
 She did her schooling from Queens College Indore.
 In May 2013 Muchhal stated that she was doing her final year of B.Com from a college in Indore.